shanptom/G.O.P.I.C.A/user_guide.md

 b.  **`phyloseq` Object** (`.rds`): A ready-to-use object containing all necessary components.

-> ⚠️ *To use phylogeny-based tools, your `phyloseq` object must include a phylogenetic tree.* You can create it using reference sequences and merge it with your ASV, taxonomy, and metadata.
+> ⚠️ *To use phylogeny-based tools, your `phyloseq` object must include a phylogenetic tree.* Follow [this guide](https://github.com/shanptom/metaX/blob/main/Phyloseq.md) to create `phyloseq` object from csv and to construct phylogenetic trees.

 ---